 I'll also mention that the Canadian, at the end of his strength and patience, made no further appearances.
 Conseil couldn't coax a single word out of him and feared that, in a fit of delirium while under the sway of a ghastly homesickness, Ned would kill himself.
 So he kept a devoted watch on his friend every instant.

 - The Saga of the Noble Dead has the ancient vampire Li'kan, who has spent thousands of years alone in an ice-covered fortress on a mountain peak, her unnatural life sustained by an Artifact of Doom.
 By the time the protagonists encounter her, she has forgotten even the sound of speech.

-- In Jack Campbell's Fearless, several rescued prisoners, despite each other's company, still were badly affected enough to wake up thinking they are back there.
+- In John Hemry's Fearless, several rescued prisoners, despite each other's company, still were badly affected enough to wake up thinking they are back there.

 - The Lord of the Rings: Apart from the corrupting influence of the One Ring, living for several centuries in the darkness of a subterranean lake under the Misty Montains probably didn't help Sméagol/Gollum keeping his sanity.

 - In Remnants, Mother is a Sapient Ship whose creators abandoned her for unknown reasons, leaving her AI running.
 How does a computer go mad?
 Very, very slowly.

 - Billy too, after being put into an artificial sleep for five hundred years that somehow turned off his body but not his mind.
 He goes from mad to sane numerous times, and by the time he wakes up his brain has dealt with the issue by slowing down to the point of nearly being comatose.
 He eventually turns back to normal.
 Or as normal as he ever was, anyway.

 - In Devon Monk's Allie Beckstrom book Magic to the Bone, used on Cody.
 They can even get him to do thing he knows are bad by giving him a kitten and threatening to take it away.